elif1317/FL-PSO-Reproducible-Pipeline/README.md

   cec2022/
 ```

-> ⚠️ If CEC datasets are not installed, the pipeline will fallback to available functions.
+> ⚠️ If CEC datasets are not installed, fallback benchmarks are used.

 ---